phdesign/presentation-rxjs/presentation-rxjs.md

 ## Content

 RxJS is the JavaScript implementation of Reactive Extensions, or ReactiveX.
 Reactive extensions are something that have come out of the Microsoft's lab, but despite that they are powerful and popular and are gaining traction within the Angular and React communities.
-RxJS provides a way to manage asynchronous and event-based sources through the transformation of streams.
+RxJS provides a way to manage asynchronous and event-based sources through the transformation of streams (called Observables).

-You've all seen code like this
+If you've worked with iterable functions like map reduce, then you already know the syntax.
+Take for example this ES6 code

 ```
 getDataFromNetwork()